kunzeleric/task-list-challenge/README.md

 ## New Implementations

-- Feature 1 => Make it possible for the user to delete tasks.
+- Feature 1 => Make it possible for the user to delete tasks
-- Feature 2 => Make it possible for the user to edit tasks.
+- Feature 2 => Make it possible for the user to edit tasks